badlydrawnrob/data-playground/mocking/fruits/README.md

 ## Coding style

 > In general prefer a data-style rather than OOP

+Aim to write your functions in Elm style as much as possible, which isn't mutable.
+Don't force Python to do what it's not meant to do, however.
+Maybe objects are OK when used in moderation.

 I imagine OCaml and Elm would do things manually, rather than using magic like `response_model=` and `model_dump()`?